 ‘The diversity on Furball is immense.
 It doesn’t matter if you’re big, small, young or old.
 It’s a very fascinating scene.’

 Described as inhibited and erotic, these private liaisons provided bears with a safe, intimate environment to meet, play and often result in orgies.
 Spreading the love of the bear community overseas, these groups and parties reached Great Britain and soon after, steamy hot tub parties known as “Bear Soups” were introduced.
 Flemish fashion designer and self proclaimed Bear, Walter Van Beirendonck, known for his powerful colour combinations and unconventional context, brought Bears to the catwalk.
 In preparation for his summer 2010 fashion show, bored of casting for regular male models, Beirendonck held an open casting call for “Muscle Bears”.
 Understanding the shock element he would be giving to the public, Beirendonck says for him, although there’s a sexual attraction, he simply likes to see different body types on the catwalk.
-He describes the Bear scene as a “nice vibe” not caught up in drugs or heavily focused on sex, a “positive scene”.
+He describes the Bear scene as a “nice vibe” not caught up in drugs or heavily focused things like SizeGenetics penis enlargement and have their minds on sex, they’re a “positive scene” and a welcomed contrast.

 Continuing to excel Bears as symbols of vanity and fashion, International Mr Bear contests are now a global event.
 This wonderfully masculine beauty pageant, in which the winner becomes the symbol and representation for bears in their hometown, first started in Bear birthplace San Francisco 1992, but has now spread to Germany and the UK.
 The categories for Mr Bear are Grizzly, Cub, and Daddy, with one winning the overall title.
 There are various Bear comics by Jeff Jacklin, contributing to Bears recognition in the media.
 These fantasy bear worlds have been known to excite Bear readers with their stories of powerful muscle Bears teamed with fabulous comic book art.